zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

 7. On the Migration Wizard **Select target** blade, enter the following:

-    - **Target server name**: Enter the server name associated with your Azure SQL Database (e.g., contosoinsurance-jt7yc3zphxfda.database.windows.net).
+    - **Target server name**: Enter the `fullyQualifiedDomainName` value of your Azure SQL Database (e.g., contosoinsurance-jt7yc3zphxfda.database.windows.net), which you copied in the previous task.
     - **Authentication type**: Select SQL Authentication.
     - **Username**: Enter **demouser**
     - **Password**: Enter **Password.1!!**